Red-Studio-Ragnarok/Valkyrie/README.md

 ## Performance Enhancements

-Valkyrie at its core is designed to optimize the client side to make your FPS higher and more stable, here is the list of things it optimizes:
+Valkyrie at its core is designed to optimize the client side to make your FPS higher and more stable, here’s the list of things it optimizes:

 - Faster cloud rendering
-- Faster `ViewFrustum` was entirely optimized improving visual terrain loading speed and gives more stable FPS
+- Faster `ViewFrustum` was entirely optimized, improving visual terrain loading speed and gives more stable FPS
-- Faster `MathHelper` which improve the speed of mathematical operations
+- Faster `MathHelper` which improves the speed of mathematical operations
 - Faster `RenderGlobal` which improves rendering speed
 - Faster `WorldVertexBufferUploader` which improves rendering speed
 - Faster `ModelRenderer` which improve rendering speed of models